Critlist/witskit/README.md

 # 🛠️ WitsKit

 **WitsKit** is a Python toolkit for decoding and working with WITS (Wellsite Information Transfer Standard) data.
-If you've ever been stuck cleaning up toolface logs at 3AM in a rattling trailer, this one's for you.

 ---